up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Determine if you're an XGS-PON subscriber

+There are two (2) methods to determine if you're an XGS-PON subscriber.
+First, through the [Web UI](#with-web-ui) Fiber Status page, and second, by inspecting the SFP [transceiver](#with-the-transceiver).

+### with the web UI <small>recommended</small> { #with-the-web-ui data-toc-label="with the web UI" }

 ![BGW320-500/505 Fiber status](masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110/bgw320_500_505_fiber_status.webp)

 1. Within a web browser, navigate to
    <http://192.168.1.254/cgi-bin/fiberstat.ha>

 If the wave length matches <em>1270 nm</em>, you're subscribed on XGS-PON.

+### with the transceiver

+First, identify the color of the bale clasp.
+If the clasp is orange, continue by carefully pulling out the transceiver by engaging the bale clasp and latch.
+If the label on the transceiver contains the text XGS-PON or 1270 TX, you're subscribed on XGS-PON.

 ## Purchase a WAS-110